Eid ul-Adha Celebration in Ghana: Why Wednesday, May 27 Holiday Cannot Be Moved to Friday

 Read also

-Officials explained that the festival is a major religious observance that is exempt from the midweek holiday adjustment policy.
+Despite this provision, the government has clarified that the Eid ul-Adha holiday cannot be rescheduled, explaining that the festival is a major religious observance that is exempt from the midweek holiday adjustment policy.

-Under Section 3 of Act 601 (as amended), holidays such as Eid-ul-Adha, Eid-ul-Fitr, Christmas Day,and Boxing Day are classified as “fixed” observances that must be commemorated on their actual dates.
+Under Section 3 of Act 601 (as amended), holidays such as Eid ul-Adha, Eid-ul-Fitr, Christmas Day, and Boxing Day are classified as 'fixed' observances that must be commemorated on their actual dates.

 Because Eid-ul-Adha is determined by the Islamic lunar calendar and associated religious rites, authorities say it must be observed on the exact date it falls.